GonzaloSaad/handlersls/README.md

 You can have extra arguemtns in your function if you need to.
-The `sqs_handler` decorator also passes `receive_count` and `event` as parameters, in case you need to perform extra actions with that information
+The `sqs_handler` decorator also passes `receive_count` and `event` as parameters, in case you need to perform extra actions with that information.

 ```python
 from shandlers.sqs.handler import sqs_handler